What to Do With Form 1099-A

 Use Form 4797 if the foreclosed property was a rental or investment.
 You'll probably need the assistance of a tax professional in this case because there are additional factors to take into consideration, such as recapture of depreciation deductions, passive activity loss carryovers, and reporting any final rental income and expenses.

 You might receive Form 1099-C instead of Form 1099-A if your lender both foreclosed on the property and canceled any remaining mortgage balance you owed.
 In this case, the IRS takes the position that you received income from the foreclosure because you received money from the lender to purchase your home and you did not pay all of that money back.

 But although forgiven debt reported on Schedule 1099-C is usually taxable income, the Mortgage Forgiveness Debt Relief Act generally excludes mortgages canceled through foreclosure.

 An Important Update

 This tax provision allowing you to exclude mortgages canceled through foreclosure technically expired on December 31, 2016, but the Bipartisan Budget Act breathed new life into it in February 2018.
 It was reinstated retroactively to cover tax year 2017.
-Only time will tell if Congress renews it again for 2018 and future years.
+As of January 2019, it is unknown whether Congress will renew it again.

 For now, this provision covers foreclosure agreements entered into in 2017.
 You should qualify if the total of your debts exceeded the total value of your assets immediately before the time of foreclosure.
 This means that you're "insolvent" and you must only report canceled debt on your tax return to the extent that it exceeds your insolvency—the difference between your debts and your assets.